react-dnd/react-dnd/packages/documentation/docsite/markdown/examples/drag-around/naive.md

 If you try to drag the box outside the container, the browser will animate its return.

-While this approach works for simple cases, it flickers on drop.
+While this approach works for trivial cases, it flickers on drop.
 This happens because the browser removes the drag preview before we have a chance to make the dragged item visible.
 This might not be a problem if you dim the original item instead of hiding it, but it's